 - termination of the contract, or

-- working out if the contract is "frustrated", because the contract has become impossible to perform.
+- working out if the law of frustration applies to frustrate the contract, because the contract has become impossible to perform.
 The doctrine of frustration applies automatically to terminate contracts which have become impossible to complete.

 That isn't an easy ask.

 They're pretty limited options.
 And undesirable.
 There is no fall back to liability other than the law of frustration.
 Showing that a business agreement has been frustrated is tough, other than in really clear cases.
 I'll return to this in a moment.

 When done properly though, force majeure clauses make a better range of options available in business to business contracts.

 So, what does a force majeure clause look like?

 There is no fixed or usual form of force majeure clauses (read that again).

 This means the triggers for force majeure clauses and its consequences must always be set out in the contract.
 If you don't define the meaning of force majeure events in the clause, you lose without the firing gun going off.

 Force majeure clauses are made up 2 essential parts.

 They commonly include a third: an obligation to tell the other party that a qualifying force majeure event has arisen.